9.6 C

 • A burial vault beneath, sealed by a black iron door

 Interestingly, the cenotaph remains empty.
-When the City Hall was built, there were plans to transfer Birger Jarl’s remains from Varnhem monastery, but the local church council refused.
+When the City Hall was built, there were plans to transfer Birger Jarl’s remains from Varnhem Monastery, but the local church council refused.
 As a result, this is a true cenotaph—a memorial tomb without actual remains.

 The monument is part of architect Ragnar Östberg‘s symbolic design, deliberately creating a sense of historical connection and weathered antiquity at Stockholm’s iconic City Hall.